kemallaydin/Configuring-CI-CD-on-Kubernetes-with-Jenkins/Readme.md

 ### 1. Create a Kubernetes Cluster on IBM Cloud

-Login to IBM Cloud and choose the `'Kubernetes'` option from Navigation Menu.
-After that, click on `'Create Cluster'` button and select the `'Free'` plan.
+Login to IBM Cloud and choose the `'Kubernetes'` option from the navigation menu.
+Then, click on the `'Create Cluster'` button and select the `'Free'` plan.

 >**Note:** This process will take approximately 40 minutes.